Do You Grind Your Teeth at Night?

 How can I tell if I have been grinding my teeth at night?

 Some of the signs of teeth grinding at night are migraines, muscular pain and tightness, and insomnia.
 Migraines typically occur in the morning, right after patients wake up.
 Muscle tightness and pain are common in the jaw and shoulders.
 If you have TMJ it may be due to teeth grinding.
-If you notice that the surface of your teeth is worn down or chipped, schedule an appointment with your dentist to get checked for any problems.
+If you notice worn down or chipped surfaces on your teeth, schedule an appointment with your dentist to get checked for any problems.

 Can a vitamin deficiency be the cause of teeth grinding?

 Being deficient in some vitamins can cause teeth grinding in patients.
-A magnesium deficiency is the most common vitamin that causes teeth grinding.
-Low levels of vitamin D and C may be linked to sleep disorders and teeth grinding at night.
+A magnesium deficiency is the most common vitamin that causes teeth grinding and jaw clenching.
+Low levels of vitamin D and C also has links to sleep disorders and teeth grinding at night.
+One of the best ways to prevent teeth grinding is by taking a magnesium supplement.
+Magnesium supplements are available in pill form and liquid form, so it should be easy to find one that suits your needs best.

 Can teeth recover from grinding?

 Teeth grinding causes damage to the surface and enamel of teeth.
 It can also lead to your bite becoming misaligned due to pressure from clenching and grinding.
-Damage that has been done to your teeth from grinding cannot be reversed, however, we can attempt to restore it.
+You can not reverse damage from grinding, however we can repair the tooth or teeth using restorative dental services.
 Patients may also wear a mouthguard at night to protect their teeth from further damage.

 Schedule a Dental Exam & Consultation Today